SEESolutions-it/DpdlEngine/Install_requirements.md

 The 'DpdlEngine lite' release requires a compatible Java Virtual Machine (JRE) >= version 1.5 specification to run.

-There are many java virtual machines available, the official Java JRE from Oracle can be downloaded from java.com website: https://www.java.com/en/download/manual.jsp
+There are many java virtual machines available, the official Java JRE from Oracle can be downloaded from www.java.com or www.oracle.com website:

+https://www.java.com/en/download/manual.jsp

 Some Dpdl API functions (ex. embedded C code) make use of the Dpdl native API library (dpdlnativeapi).